 - In 1847, Francis’ son, Hector F. Hillenmeyer, buys a 100-acre plot in nearby Sandersville (present-day Lexington).
 He maintains a vineyard and peach orchard, and his nursery stock includes newly popular landscaping elements like trees, vines and shrubs.
 Spraying for insects and fungus is an emerging practice.

 - In 1872, Hector begins keeping detailed weather records, which are the only such records being kept in Lexington in the late 1800s.

 - In 1910, Hector’s sons, Louis and Walter Hillenmeyer, become the third-generation owners.
 They continue the traditional nursery stock of fruit and fruit trees and begin including ornamental and decorative trees as well, with an enhanced emphasis on landscaping and beautification.

-- In 1951, Hillenmeyerbecomes one of the first nurseries in the area to move into retail with a Garden Center, a new form of merchandising in the nursery industry that originated in California.
+- In 1951, Hillenmeyer becomes one of the first nurseries in the area to move into retail with a Garden Center, a new form of merchandising in the nursery industry that originated in California.
 The nursery later opens its second Garden Center on the south side of Lexington.

-- Louis Jr. also serves as president of the American Association of Nurserymen from 1974-1975.
+- From 1974 to 1975, Louis Jr. serves as president of the American Association of Nurserymen.
 His death in 1983 leaves Robert and Louis Jr.’s wife, Martha, owners of Hillenmeyer Nurseries.